Who Is This Credit Card Best For?

 You’ll have to transfer your Rewards Dollars to a Disney Rewards Redemption Card to use them.
 You can order this card once you have at least $20 in Rewards Dollars in your account, and then you can refill the card whenever you have accrued at least $10 in Rewards Dollars.

-Unfortunately, the fact of the matter is that you can find better rewards earning rates with other cash back and travel rewards cards.
-This card’s modest 1% earning rate means it could be a long time before you earned enough Disney Rewards to treat yourself with a significant trip or outing.
+The fact of the matter is that you can find better rewards earning rates with other cash back and travel rewards cards.
+This card’s modest 1% earning rate means it could be a long time before you earned enough Disney Rewards to treat yourself to a significant trip or outing.

-If you’re planning a trip to a Disney park or resort, consider charging it to your Disney Visa Card to take advantage of the six-month 0% interest offer.
-You might also think about carrying an airline or hotel rewards card that can help defray some of the other expenses of the trip, like airfare and hotel stays.
+If you’re planning a Disney park or resort trip, consider charging it to your Disney Visa Card to take advantage of the six-month 0% interest offer.
+You might also think about carrying an airline or hotel rewards card that can help defray some of the other expenses of the trip like airfare and hotel stays.